Click To Read More

 Even though it’s the largest religious site in the city it’s regarded as one of Edinburgh’s true hidden gems due to its location at Palmerston Place in the West End – an area not usually visited by tourists

-Parish Church of St. Cuthbert, Edinburgh: Things to Do
+Parish Church of St. Cuthbert

 In this post, we’ll explore the Parish Church of St. Cuthbert in Edinburgh, a stunning architectural marvel nestled in the heart of Scotland’s capital on the westernmost edge of Princes Street Gardens.